 However in much of Africa, Asia, South America and the Pacific books can be very expensive for ordinary people, schools and libraries.
 Funds for public libraries are limited and will often be focused on more “useful” books or books by local authors.
 Where libraries have been stocked during colonial times the literature may be concentrated on traditionally classic authors (Shakespeare and the Brontë sisters, for example).

-We believe that Tolkien is the greatest author that humanity has produced: his works are vibrant, engaging, deep and colourful.
+Tolkien is one of the most popular authors of all time, with The Lord of the Rings being the best-selling book of the 20th Century; his works are vibrant, engaging, deep and colourful.
 We want to give everyone the opportunity to experience and enjoy Tolkien’s works: Tolkien and the World will help us to share Tolkien’s works of fiction with peoples around the globe.

 We have provided books to public libraries and schools in the British Virgin Islands, Turks and Caicos Islands, Tristan da Cunha.
 This means that the all who live in these territories now have access to The Hobbit, The Lord of the Rings, and The Silmarillion through schools and public libraries.

 In addition we have provided books to two schools in Trinidad and Tobago.